BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Biel.md

 - Biel includes among things ‘naturally known’ as part of natural law both:
     - the necessary consequences of the principles
     - subordinate precepts - non-necessary consequences that are ‘very consonant’ with the principles
+- Given Biel’s conception of the subordinate principles as highly consonant with the higher principles, it is reasonable for him to understand dispensations more narrowly than Scotus understands them.
+The only two types of dispensation that he allows are the revocation of a law and its clarification (631 G 1–4) He rejects dispensations that would give permission to violate a precept without revoking it.
+This last kind of dispensation is the kind that Scotus and Ockham seem to allow; hence Biel does not seem to agree with them about what dispensations are possible.